Summer New Zealand Fixed Interest

 What are we thinking about the future?

-We believe that for the first part of 2026 investor reaction to discrete economic data releases will drive the direction of term interest rates and bond yields.
+We also predicted that the interpretation of discrete media updates, actions and rhetoric would determine the travel of bond yields and terms interest rates.
 Typically, this a tougher than normal trading environment and we expect portfolio performance to be commensurately more volatile over the shorter term.
-With volatility comes opportunities and ultimately we anticipate returns to be attractive over the full year.

-The fund’s gross yield to maturity, calculated as the weighted-average gross yield of all securities in the portfolio, was 4.15%.
+The fund’s gross yield to maturity, calculated as the weighted-average gross yield of all securities in the portfolio, was 3.90%.
 The fund’s weighted-average credit quality was AA-.
 Where a security does not have an external credit rating, we assign an internal credit rating based on our assessment.
 We use the lowest available credit rating for New Zealand Government bonds, Fitch’s AA+.